jweiland-net/service_bw2/Documentation/User/Index.rst

 *********

 Choose items to display (recursive)
-  Most time it´s not necessary to display all departments with all child in one list.
+  Most time it´s not necessary to display all departments with all children in one list.
   You can define one or more start points with this setting.
-For example: Your city is a department and all city related departments are child of the city department.
+For example: Your city is a department and all city related departments are children of the city department.
 In this case you select the city department as starting point to get a cleaner list.

 Detail view
 ***********